 In 2005 paddypowerpoker.com undertook a five year sponsorship of the event, securing its future and ensuring it would continue in a spirit Terry would have appreciated – well organised yet inviting; always focused on the player.

-This year the tournament has a guaranteed prize pool of €1 million with €50,000 added by the sponsors making it the biggest in Irish poker history.
-It will host up to 400 of the world’s best players, the final table will be televised live on Sky Sports and players can qualify for as little as $10 online.
+That year the tournament had a guaranteed prize pool of €1 million with €50,000 added by the sponsors making it the biggest in Irish poker history.
+It hosted 400 of the world’s best players, the final table was be televised live on Sky Sports.

 But have we really come so far from the days of Terry Rogers and the Eccentric Club?